 Visual Art Exhibits

 The visual art exhibits take place at the Ranger Station Art Gallery at 98 Rockwell Drive which is located at the far eastern end of the village a short walk from the water.
 Admission is by donation.
-The gallery’s hours during the festival this year are from 9:00 am to 5:00 pm each day.
+The gallery’s hours during the festival are typically from 9:00 am to 5:00 pm each day.

 Evening Shows in the Hall